dk/Net-Eboks/README.md

 --------------------

 You might want just to forward your eBoks messages to your mail address.
-The setup is basically same as in previous section but don't use
+The setup is basically same as in previous section, but see `examples/procmailrc.forward.simple` instead.

-`mda "/usr/bin/procmail -f-"`

-in `.fetchmailrc`, but enter your email in `.forward` file, or use some other forwarding mechanism.

-I didn't go far in this direction but it's surely possible, fetchmail + forward is a very standard set of tools used for forwarding mails since early days of unix.
-Please contact me if you have some a good documentation to include here.
+The problem you might encounter is that the module generates mails as originated from `noreply@e-boks.dk` and f.ex.
+Gmail won't accept that due to DMARC.
+See if rewriting the sender as in `examples/procmail.forward.srs` helps.

 Enjoy!